takakikato/MIS3640-Team-Project/Project_Proposal.md

 ### 3. Implementation Plan:
 Library and framework:
-- Web Scraping -> Beautiful Soup, Selenium
+- JSON, URL, API --> EDAMAM
-- Database -> Pandas
+-

 General Plan:
-1. Scrape the websites for recipes
+1. Retrieve JSON for recipes and nutritions from EDAMAM
 2. Clean the data and form database
 3. Write program
-4. Implement it in web format
+4. Implement it in web format incorporating python and html
+5. Web Design using CSS

 ### 4. Project schedule: